GeoLek/1D-to-2D-Data-Transformation/README.md

 This is an endeavour to transform 1D Machine Learning problems to 2D towards using Convolutional Neural Networks.
 We will check various dimension transformation methods and evaluate their performance.

 # Used datasets
-MIT-BIH Databse.
+For ECG signals we will use the MMIT-BIH Arrhythmia Dataset from PhysioNet (Version: 1.0.0).
 Find them [here](https://physionet.org/content/mitdb/1.0.0/)
+For EEG signals we will use the EEG Motor Movement/Imagery Dataset from PhysioNet (Version: 1.0.0).
+FInd them [here](https://physionet.org/content/eegmmidb/1.0.0/)

 # LICENSE
 This project is licensed under the Apache License - see the [LICENSE](https://github.com/GeoLek/Transforming-1D-CNNs-to-2D-CNNs/blob/main/LICENSE) file for details.